pool

 Functionalities you may not need

-(timeout: Optional[float] = None) → psycopg3.Connection¶ Obtain a contection from the pool.
+Obtain a connection from the pool.

-You should preferrably use
+You should preferably use

 connection()